djeada/Databases-Notes/notes/03_sql/07_stored_procedures_and_functions.md

 DROP FUNCTION CalculateTax;
 ```

-## Differences Between Stored Procedures and Functions
+#### Differences Between Stored Procedures and Functions

-While both stored procedures and functions encapsulate SQL code, they have key differences:

-- **Return Value**:
-  - Functions must return a value (scalar or table).
-  - Stored procedures may return zero or more values through output parameters or result sets.
+- Functions are required to return a value, which can be scalar, table, or any defined data type, whereas stored procedures are not obligated to return a value but can use output parameters or return result sets.

-- **Usage in SQL Statements**:
-  - Functions can be used in SQL expressions (e.g., in `SELECT` or `WHERE` clauses).
+- Functions can be directly used within SQL expressions, such as in `SELECT` or `WHERE` clauses, while stored procedures must be invoked independently and cannot be part of an SQL expression.
-  - Stored procedures cannot be used directly in SQL expressions; they must be invoked separately.

-- **Side Effects**:
-  - Functions are generally intended to be deterministic and free of side effects (do not modify database state).
-  - Stored procedures can perform actions that modify data (e.g., `INSERT`, `UPDATE`, `DELETE`).
+- Stored procedures can have side effects as they can modify the database state through operations like `INSERT`, `UPDATE`, or `DELETE`, whereas functions are typically designed to be deterministic and avoid modifying database state.

-## Best Practices
+#### Best Practices for Using Stored Procedures and Functions

-- **Naming Conventions**: Use clear and consistent names, prefixed with verbs like `Get`, `Add`, `Update`, or `Calculate`.
+- Ensure naming conventions are consistent and descriptive, often beginning with verbs like `Get`, `Add`, `Update`, or `Calculate`, to clarify their purpose.
-- **Parameter Validation**: Check input parameters within your procedures and functions to ensure they are valid.
+- Validate all input parameters within the procedure or function to prevent errors and ensure proper operation.
-- **Error Handling**: Implement error handling using `TRY...CATCH` blocks to manage exceptions.
+- Include robust error handling by using `TRY...CATCH` blocks to gracefully handle and log exceptions during execution.
-- **Security**: Grant appropriate permissions on procedures and functions to protect data.
+- Assign appropriate permissions to procedures and functions to ensure secure access and protect sensitive data from unauthorized use.